CesarNoboru/agero-coding-test/README.md

 1. Setup AWS Resources (using Terraform)

-    a.
-Create 2 S3 buckets: one for CSV uploads (source bucket) and one for filtered CSV data (destination bucket).
+    1. Create 2 S3 buckets: one for CSV uploads (source bucket) and one for filtered CSV data (destination bucket).
-    b.
-Set up an AWS Lambda function
+    2. Set up an AWS Lambda function
-    c.
-Ensure it has IAM roles to read from the source bucket and write to the destination bucket.
+    3. Ensure it has IAM roles to read from the source bucket and write to the destination bucket.
-    d.
-Setup IAM roles and S3 buckets
+    4. Setup IAM roles and S3 buckets

 2. Configure S3 Trigger (using Terraform)
-	a.
-Configure the source bucket to trigger the Lambda function on the 'ObjectCreated' event for new CSV files.
+	1. Configure the source bucket to trigger the Lambda function on the 'ObjectCreated' event for new CSV files.

 3. Lambda Function Logic
-	a.
-Read the CSV file that triggered the event from the source bucket.
+	1. Read the CSV file that triggered the event from the source bucket.
-    b.
-Extract the file key and bucket name from the event data.
+	2. Extract the file key and bucket name from the event data.
-    c.
-Parse the CSV file
+	3. Parse the CSV file
-    d.
-Select rows where numerical values that exceed 4.7
+	4. Select rows where numerical values that exceed 4.7
-    e.
-Save the selected rows as a new CSV file to the destination bucket.
+	5. Save the selected rows as a new CSV file to the destination bucket.

 ## Repository Structure